michaelgrosner/tribeca/MANUAL.md

 * `/sec` - see `trades`.

-* `ewma?` - Use also a protection of 100 minute EWMA smoothed line of the price to stop sending orders.
+* `ewma?` - Use a quote protection of 100 minute EWMA smoothed line of the price to stop sending orders.

 * `audio?` - plays a sound for each new trade (ping-pong modes have 2 sounds for each type of trade).